-Both are derivatives of GABA, with Phenibut able to cross the blood-brain barrier thanks to a phenyl ring, and Picamilon able to do so thanks to niacin.
+Both are derivatives of GABA, with Phenibut able to cross the blood-brain barrier because of the phenyl ring, and Picamilon able to do so due to niacin.

 Phenibut is considered more centered around only relieving anxiety, without having any stimulatory effects.
 Studies do suggest that both of these compounds positively influence the levels of dopamine in the brain, which can help to improve overall mood and concentration ability.

 So which is better?

 According to user experience, Phenibut offers the strongest anxiety relief, but at the cost of tolerance.
 It may be best to cycle between these two to offset the tolerance, however, since both work on the GABAergic system, Picamilon too may lead to tolerance if high quantities are used for extended periods of time.

 If you are looking for just anxiety relief, Phenibut may be the best option, but if you are looking for an anxiolytic with more apparent nootropic properties, Picamilon is a good choice.

 Picamilon definitely seems to work against symptoms related to anxiety, depression and provides anti-stress effects and relief to the individuals.

 I know that the FDA hasn’t approved the nootropic owing to a lack of sufficient clinical data but user experiences and limited research may provide you an insight on whether this nootropic should be used or not.